Urban Agriculture

 Urban Farm Network

-Growing High Point is working hard to build a robust Urban Farm Network comprised of Urban Farm Leaders within the City of High Point.
+Growing High Point is working hard to build a robust Urban Farm Network comprised of Urban Farm Leaders.
 As participants within our network, they have access to GHP expertise and support, as well as other farmers participating.

 Farmers who join the GHP Network of Farms become a member of a community growing produce as part of a vibrant local food system.